sebnitu/vrembem/packages/drawer/README.md

 </aside>
 ```

 A custom breakpoints object can be passed in using the `breakpoints` option.
-Otherwise, breakpoints are resolved by looking up a CSS variable using the passed key (e.g: `--breakpoint-[key]`).
+Otherwise, breakpoints are resolved by looking up a CSS variable using the passed key (e.g: `--vb-breakpoint-[key]`).

 ```js
 const drawer = new Drawer({